Reviewed by Jackie Kloosterboer

-It’s easy to think about all the things we “should” do to be ready for an earthquake.
-Here are a few simple things you can do today to be a bit more prepared for any natural disaster.
+It’s easy to think about all the things we should do to be ready for an earthquake—it’s another thing to actually do them.
+Here are a few simple things you can do today to be a bit more prepared for an earthquake (or any natural disaster).

 Create an earthquake kit.
 If this list is too daunting, commit to doing one of these things a week until you have it all together (Hint: start with the water and the food):

-Water: Have enough for three days.
+Water: Have enough for a minimum of three days.
 That’s 12 litres per person.

-Important documents: Make copies of your driver’s license, passport, and birth certificate, and keep them in a safe place away from home.
+Important documents: Make copies of your driver’s license, passport, birth certificate, and insurance information.
+Keep them in a safe place away from home.
 It is also useful to include a spare set of keys for your home and vehicle, and some cash in small bills.

-First aid supplies, sanitation and hygiene: Include items like household bleach, soap, hand sanitizer, toilet paper, and towels.
+First aid supplies, sanitation and hygiene: Include items like household bleach, soap, hand sanitizer, toilet paper, towels, and face masks.

 Tools and supplies: Include items like a utility knife, manual can opener, a flashlight, batteries, a battery-powered or wind-up radio, scissors, and duct tape.